 The waves are usually good for bodysurfing at Playa La Madera where you can wade out quite a distance before reaching the breaking waves.
-There is a waterfront walkway from the Playa del Puerto that passes several small picturesque coves.
+There is a waterfront walkway from the Playa Principal (Playa del Puerto) that passes several small picturesque coves.
 There are several restaurants where you can enjoy fresh seafood and cold refreshments.
-Enjoy the shade under their palapas and get serenaded by passing mariachis.
+Enjoy the shade under their palapas and get serenaded by passing troubadors.

 La Playa Principal (aka La Playa Municipal or La Playa del Puerto) is the beach in front of downtown Zihuatanejo.
 At one end there is El Muelle Municipal (the Municipal Pier) where you can catch a water-taxi to Playa Las Gatas or charter a fishing boat, and at the other end is El Museo Arqueológico de la Costa Grande where you can learn about local pre-Columbian history.

 The beach isn't the best place for swimming due to the proximity of so many fishing boats and their associated pollution, as well as drainage from the pluvial canal, though it's not that bad usually except after rainstorms.
 You'll find a walkway running the length of the waterfront called "El Andador del Pescador" (Fisherman's Walk) where many good seafood restaurants can be found.
 Please see my RESTAURANTS page for recommended eateries.

 Another fairytale beach is Playa Manzanillo which is located in the Bahía de Potosí between Playa Larga and the mouth of the Zihuatanejo Bay.
 It's possible to walk there but only for the stout and sturdy adventuresome.
 It's much more convenient to hire a boat at the pier.
 The bay at Manzanillo is perfect for snorkeling or simply enjoying the unspoiled beauty of millions of years of evolution with the spectacular view of the guano-covered islands called Los Morros De Potosí which resemble a pair of half-submerged elephants (with a little imagination), a favorite hiding-place for pirates in days of yore.